 Add Some Sort of Bubbles (Mr. Bubble Works!)

 I'm not shy to admit it, I like a great bubble bath.
 I mean, who doesn't?
 I've even been known to go out and buy Mr. Bubble ($4) when on vacation— made even better if the B&B has a great, large tub.
 This nostalgic and simple bubble bath maker is always fun to break out and adds a playful quality to my already wonderful bath.
 Pro tip: The secret to getting the bubbles to properly bubble is to pour the bubbles slowly into the rushing water.

 A Few Drops of Essential Oils for Scent

 I like to keep essential oils on hand for baths, and adding at least 10 drops should scent up your bath nicely.
 Lavender is my favorite and especially great for putting you in a sleepy mood, but rose and geranium are also lovely.

 Or, Skip the Essential Oils, & Try a Bath Oil

 If I'm not putting in essential oils, I'll use Dr. Hauschka's Aromatherapy Bath Oil ($25), which is available in a range of scents from lavender to sage.
 A friend gave me a bottle of this bath oil years ago and I've been buying it ever since.
 I find it protects my skin from the dehydrating effects of hot bathwater.
-Another thing to consider, make sure your bath products are hydrating so you feel moisturized despite hot water.
+Another thing to consider, make sure your bath products are hydrating, so you feel moisturized despite the hot water.